egel-lang/egel-lang.github.io/SEMANTICS.md

 You could use a stack and push stack frames for "F", "G", and "H".
 However, I wanted to experiment with another model, graph rewriting.
-Note that since we're rewriting eagerly we're rewriting the outermost expression first.
+Note that since we're rewriting eagerly we're rewriting the innermost expression first.

 The evaluation strategy Egel uses shown below is extremely simplistic: *Start* with the node which is to be rewritten first, *store* the result where necessary -the dotted lines-, and *continue* with the next node to rewrite -the straight lines-.